 Most cases of altitude sickness are mild.
 Altitude sickness symptoms can include a headache, nausea and dizziness.
 Poor sleep is also very common.
 If symptoms are more severe, you are advised to seek medical attention.

-Altitude sickness can affect anyone who travels at high altitude.
-There is no one ‘type’ of person who will be effected.
+Altitude sickness can affect anyone who travels at high altitudes.
+There is no one ‘type’ of person who will be affected.
 No one is immune to it, even those that have been unaffected previously.

 For some altitude sickness is a normal part of a winter sports holiday but there are some measures you can take to help prevent it.

+Drink plenty of water for the duration of your mountain stay.
+In order to get the 4-6 litres of water you need per day, it’s a good idea to take it with you onto the slopes in a daysack.
 Keeping your calorie intake up is also important so it’s worth having some snacks with you as well.
-Alcohol can dehydrate you so if you are experiencing symptoms of altitude sickness, it’s best to avoid altogether.
+Alcohol can dehydrate you so if you are experiencing symptoms of altitude sickness, it’s best to avoid it.

 The best cure for altitude sickness is taking altitude out of the equation although we understand that’s not ideal on a winter sports holiday.